bishwathakur/GeminiChatBot/README.md

 ---

-Gemini Chatbot demonstrates the powerful possibilities of AI-driven mobile applications by combining text and image interactions in a single platform.
+GemBot AI demonstrates the powerful possibilities of AI-driven mobile applications by combining text and image interactions in a single platform.